Bud Spencer: Personal life

-Spencer married Maria Amato in 1960, with whom he had three children.
+Spencer married Maria Amato in 1960, with whom he had three children: Giuseppe (1961), Cristiana (1962) and Diamante (1972).
 After appearing in Più forte, ragazzi!, Spencer became a jet airplane and helicopter pilot.
 He founded Mistral Air in 1984, an air-mail company that also transports pilgrims, but later sold it to Poste Italiane.
 Spencer's grandson, Carlo Pedersoli Jr., is a mixed martial arts fighter currently signed to the Ultimate Fighting Championship.

 Death

 Spencer died aged 86 on 27 June 2016 in Rome.
 Spencer's son Giuseppe Pedersoli stated that his father "died without pain in presence of his family, and his last word was grazie'".
 He was buried at the Campo Verano cemetery in Rome.

+Bud Spencer Festival 2016 in Germany main event was changed from exhibition of 15 years’ anniversary of the festival to fans’ organized exhibition about his life.